sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

 title: Using Elasticsearch API
-description: Analize your logs, URI and request body searches, get operations, index events or change the mapping using Elasticsearch API, exposed with Sematext logging management and analytics app
+description: Analize your logs, URI and request body searches, get operations, index events or change the mapping using Elasticsearch API and Sematext logging management and analytics app

 With Logs Management App, we expose the [Elasticsearch API](http://www.elasticsearch.org/guide/reference/api/) so you can search your logs from your own application, or by configuring/adapting existing Elasticsearch UIs, such as [Kibana](faq/#can-i-run-kibana-4-locally-and-point-it-to-logsene).
 You can also use this API to [index events or change the mapping](index-events-via-elasticsearch-api).